Nature Stuff mdavid.com.au

 Do they sting?

 Absolutely.
 I’ve been stung by them and I am telling you right now that it hurts.
-I will add that some people who are allergic to stings can suffer anaphylactic shock from Bulldog Ant stings so it can be very serious or even life-threatening in those instances, especially since it is common to be stung repeatedly by lots of ants.
+A lot.
+I will add that some people who are allergic to stings can suffer anaphylactic shock from the stings so it can be very serious or even life-threatening in those instances, especially since it is common to be stung repeatedly by lots of ants.
 Now I will point out that it’s not the formidable mandibles which I am talking about, but a stinger in the abdomen which they use to inject venom.
 The ants are aggressive enough on their own but when you get too close to their nest they are even more likely to go for you, pouring out of their nest like a miniature erupting volcano.

 What do they eat?